Parity progression ratios

 Step 1: Extract a tabulation of children ever born by age group of mother for each age group for which there are data

-Tabulate the number of women in each age group [x,x + 5), N5x , by number of children ever born, i, to produce a series N5x(i).
+Tabulate the number of women in each age group [x,x + 5), N5x, by number of children ever born, i, to produce a series N5x(i).
+If necessary, the data should have been edited to eliminate implausible parities.
+An el-Badry correction should have been applied if this is indicated.

-Step 2: Extract a tabulation showing the number of births in the last year, by mother’s age and parity5Bx(i)
+Step 2: Extract a tabulation showing the number of births in the last year, by mother’s age and parity 5Bx(i)

 The assumption is made at this stage that women have had a maximum of one child in the last 12 months, and that there have been neither multiple deliveries nor multiple confinements in the period.
 It follows that an implicit assumption is that a birth in the last year to a woman currently of parity i was a birth of order i.